percula/planter_docs/content/en/docs/plant-information/how-to-grow/index.md

 #### Combative Plants
 Plants that should not be planted next to the selected plant, as they can compete intensely for the same resources, or suffer from the same diseases and pests.

-Select the cards to learn more about each combative plant.
+Select the cards to learn more about each combative plant.<br />
 {{< screenshot Carrots-companions.jpg "Screenshot of carrots Companion Plants and Combative Plants" >}}

 {{< alert icon="🌱" context="info" text="Plants that are neither companions nor combative are neutral.
 It’s not a problem to plant them side-by-side so long as their basic needs are met." />}}